 Mary Wood Fellowship

-The Mary Wood Fellow spends three days at Washington College, during which she/they holds individual conferences with select female and nonbinary undergraduate creative writers.
+The Mary Wood Fellow spends three days at Washington College, during which she/they hold individual conferences with select undergraduate creative writers.
 The Fellow also gives a public reading and a craft talk (or other public event).
 The Fellowship includes a $1500 stipend, overnight accommodations, and travel.

 Eastern Shore author Mary Wood, whose support makes the fellowship possible, was a ’68 graduate of the College and a former member of its Board of Visitors and Governors.

 The Rose O’Neill Literary House